 Why look beneath

-In January 2013, 610,042 people across the United States experienced homeless.
+In January 2013, 610,042 people across the United States experienced homelessness.
 But homelessness isn’t just what we see on the street—it takes many forms and affects many different people.
 People find themselves homeless from any number of reasons: if they lose their job, their health deteriorates, they are fleeing domestic violence or are youth runaways.
 Women and children in particular are often part of the “hidden homeless,” people living in friends’ homes and temporary accommodations.
 If you pass them on the street, you wouldn’t know they were homeless.
 It’s time to look below the surface and spread the word about the causes and realities of homelessness.

 We Won’t Rest Resources